Political positions of Joe Biden: Banking and financial regulation

+In 1999, Biden voted in favor the Gramm–Leach–Bliley Act which partially repealed Glass–Steagall legislation.

 During the 2000s, Biden sponsored bankruptcy legislation, which was sought by MBNA, one of Delaware's largest companies and Biden's largest contributor in the late 1990s, and other credit card issuers.
 He fought for certain amendments to the bill that would indirectly protect homeowners and forbid felons from using bankruptcy to discharge fines.
 He also worked to defeat amendments which would have protected members of the military and those who are pushed into bankruptcy by medical debt.
 Critics expressed concern that the law would force those seeking bankruptcy protection to hire lawyers to process the required paperwork, making it more difficult for students to execute education-related debt.
 The overall bill was vetoed by President Bill Clinton in 2000, but then finally passed as the Bankruptcy Abuse Prevention and Consumer Protection Act in 2005, with Biden supporting it.
 During his 2020 presidential campaign, Biden moved to the left on the issue, endorsing Senator Elizabeth Warren's bankruptcy reform proposal, which would roll back many aspects of the 2005 law.

 During and after the Obama/Biden administration, Biden strongly supported the Dodd–Frank Wall Street Reform and Consumer Protection Act.
 The Dodd-Frank Act implemented new financial regulations designed to prevent a reprise of the 2008 financial crisis.
 The Act also created the Consumer Financial Protection Bureau.
 He also supported the pro-consumer Credit Card Accountability, Responsibility and Disclosure Act.